 The walk in the gorge is very sheltered, and so if you are visiting on a hot sunny day, you will be walking mostly in the shade.
 That said, it’s always worth bringing a hat, suncream and plenty of water on any hike during the summer months.

 Most of the hike is along wooden boardwalks through the gorge.
 These can of course get very slippery on a wet day, or if it has rained before your visit.
 It is recommended to wear suitable walking shoes with good grip, and to be careful during your hike.
 There are handrails the whole way along the boardwalks if you are concerned.

-The gorge is one of the most beautiful places I’ve ever seen, and you won’t be shy of photo opportunities!
-Make sure you take a camera with you, with plenty of charge, so that you can capture all of it’s beauty.
+The Vintgar gorge hike is one of the best hikes I’ve ever done.
+Although not a strenuous hike, the gorge one of the most beautiful places I’ve ever seen.
+It swiftly bumped Slovenia to the top spot of my favourite country visited in 2022!
+You certainly won’t be shy of photo opportunities, so make sure you take a camera with you, with plenty of charge, so that you can capture all of it’s beauty.

 You might also like: Top things to do in Ljubljana